Sphagnum: Spore dispersal

-Taxonomy and phylogeny
+Taxonomy

 Peat moss can be distinguished from other moss species by its unique branch clusters.
 The plant and stem color, the shape of the branch and stem leaves, and the shape of the green cells are all characteristics used to identify peat moss to species.
 Sphagnum taxonomy has been very contentious since the early 1900s; most species require microscopic dissection to be identified.
 In the field, most Sphagnum species can be identified to one of four major sections of the genus—classification and descriptions follow Andrus 2007 (Flora North America):